Plano East Assistant Offices

 REPORTING AN ABSENCE

-Any questions or concerns regarding your student’s attendance, please contact your student’s Sub School.
+Any questions or concerns regarding your student’s attendance, please contact your student’s Assistant Principal Office.

 To report a student absent